Man of Constant Sorrow

 "Man of Constant Sorrow" (also known as "I Am a Man of Constant Sorrow") is a traditional American folk song first published by Dick Burnett, a partially blind fiddler from Kentucky.
-The song was originally titled "Farewell Song" in a songbook by Burnett dated to around 1913.
-A version recorded by Emry Arthur in 1928 gave the song its current titles.
+It was titled "Farewell Song" in a song book by Burnett dated 1913.
+A version recorded by Emry Arthur in 1928 gave the song its current title.

 Several versions of the song exist that differ in their lyrics and melodies.
-The song was popularized by the Stanley Brothers, who recorded the song in the 1950s; many other singers recorded versions in the 1960s, most notably by Bob Dylan.
-Variations of the song have also been recorded under the titles of "Girl of Constant Sorrow" by Joan Baez and by Barbara Dane, "Maid of Constant Sorrow" by Judy Collins, and "Sorrow" by Peter, Paul and Mary.
+The song was popularized by the Stanley Brothers, who recorded the song in the 1950s, and many others recorded versions in the 1960s including Bob Dylan.
+Variations of the song have also been recorded under the titles of "Girl of Constant Sorrow" by Joan Baez as well as by Barbara Dane, "Maid of Constant Sorrow" by Judy Collins, and "Sorrow" by Peter, Paul and Mary.
 It was released as a single by Ginger Baker's Air Force with vocals by Denny Laine.

-Public interest in the song was renewed after the release of the 2000 film O Brother, Where Art Thou?, where it plays a central role in the plot, earning the three runaway protagonists public recognition as the Soggy Bottom Boys.
-The song, with lead vocal by Dan Tyminski, was featured on the film's highly successful, multiple platinum-selling soundtrack.
-That recording won a Grammy for Best Country Collaboration at the 44th Annual Grammy Awards in 2002.
+Public interest in the song was renewed after the release of the 2000 film O Brother, Where Art Thou?, playing a central central role in the plot and earning the three runaway protagonists public recognition as the Soggy Bottom Boys in the film.
+The recording used in the film, sung by Dan Tyminski, was featured on the multiple platinum-selling soundtrack which won a Grammy for Best Country Collaboration at the 44th Annual Grammy Awards in 2002.

 Origin

-The song was first published in 1913 with the title "Farewell Song" in a six-song songbook by Dick Burnett, titled Songs Sung by R. D. Burnett—The Blind Man—Monticello, Kentucky.
-There exists some uncertainty as to whether Dick Burnett is the original writer.
-In an interview he gave toward the end of his life, he was asked about the song:
+The original song was first published in 1913 and named "Farewell Song" in Dick Burnett's six-song songbook titled Songs Sung by R. D. Burnett—The Blind Man—Monticello, Kentucky.
+There is some uncertainty as to whether Dick Burnett was the original writer; in an interview he gave towards the end of his life, he was asked about the song and said:

-Whether or not Burnett was the original writer, his work on the song can be dated to about 1913.
-The lyrics from the second verse—'Oh, six long year I've been blind, friends'—would hold true with the year he was blinded, 1907.
-Burnett may have tailored an already existing song to fit his blindness, and some claimed that he derived it from "The White Rose" and "Down in the Tennessee Valley" circa 1907.
-Burnett also said he thought he based the melody on an old Baptist hymn he remembered as "Wandering Boy".
-According to hymnologist John Garst, though, no song with this or a similar title had a tune that can be identified with "Constant Sorrow".
-Garst nevertheless noted that parts of the lyrics suggest a possible antecedent hymn, and that the term 'man of sorrows' is religious in nature and appears in Isaiah 53:3.
-The song has some similarities to the hymn "Poor Pilgrim," also known as "I Am a Poor Pilgrim of Sorrow," which George Pullen Jackson speculated to have been derived from a folk song of English origin titled "The Green Mossy Banks of the Lea".
+Whether or not Burnett was the original writer, his influence on the song can be dated to as early as 1913.
+The lyric from the second verse—'Oh, six long year I've been blind, friends'— references the year he was blinded in 1907.
+Burnett may have tailored an already existing song to fit his blindness, and some claim that he derived it from "The White Rose" and "Down in the Tennessee Valley" circa 1907.
+It has also been said that Burnett claimed that he based the melody on an old Baptist hymn which he remembered as "Wandering Boy".
+No song with this or a similar title had a similar tune that can be identified with "Constant Sorrow," according to hymnologist John Garst.
+Garst also noted that parts of the lyrics suggest a possible antecedent hymn, and that the term 'man of sorrows' is religious in nature and appears in Isaiah 53:3.
+The song has some similarities to the hymn "Poor Pilgrim," also known as "I Am a Poor Pilgrim of Sorrow," which George Pullen Jackson believes to have been derived from an English folk song titled, "The Green Mossy Banks of the Lea".